steveyko/steveyko.github.io/_pages/about.md

 Engineering](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, The State University of New York](https://www.buffalo.edu) as an Associate Professor.

+## Students

+I have been fortunate to work with the following wonderful students.

+### PhD Students
+* [Chang Min Park](http://beyondthegeek.com/): Co-advised with Karthik Dantu.
+* Sharath Chandrashekhara: Graduated in 2018.
+Currently at Samsung Research America.
+Co-advised with Karthik Dantu.
+* Feng Shen: Graduated in 2018.
+Currently at Google.
+Co-advised with Lukasz Ziarek.
+* Taeyeon Ki: Graduated in 2018.
+Currently at Samsung Research America.
+* Yin Yan: Graduated in 2018.
+Currently at Chase Bank.
+Co-advised with Lukasz Ziarek.
+* Kyungho Jeon: Graduate in 2017.
+Currently at Samsung Research Korea.

+### MS Studenets (Thesis Advisees)
+* Yash Upadhyay: Graduated in 2016.
+First employment at Microsoft.
+Co-advised with Karthik Dantu.
+* Pratik Lade: Graduated in 2016.
+First employment at FactSet.
+Co-advised with Karthik Dantu.
+* Varun Anand Graduated in 2014. first employment: Akamai.
+Co-advised with Karthik Dantu and Dimitrios Koutsonikolas.

+### Visitors
+* Donghwi Kim: Visiting PhD student from KAIST.
+Advised by Sung-Ju Lee.

 ## Honors

 * Best Paper Award for "FLUID: Flexible User Interface Distribution for Ubiquitous Multi-device